 Age-adjusted rates are calculated so comparisons can be made between populations that have different age distributions.
 For example, "X" population which has a relatively high proportion of young people, generally will experience a lower crude death rate than "Y" population which is made up of a relatively high percentage of elderly.
 Age-adjusted rates are more appropriate than crude rates when comparing health indicators for populations that have different age distributions.
 The age-adjusted rates in this report were calculated using the standard million population based on the decennial U.S. Census of 1940.
 (See Standard Million Population in Appendix A.)

-age-adjusted death rate = $\hat{\mathbf{A}} m_a (P_a /{p_1})$ where: $\Sigma$ is sum p is the total standard population
+age-adjusted death rate = $\hat{\mathbf{A}} m_a (P_a /{p_1})$ where: Σ is sum m_a is the age-specific death rate p is the total standard population